OpenHomeFoundation/toolbox/src-11ty/home-assistant-connect-zbt-1/index.md

     icon: /svgs/github.svg
 ---

-The Home Assistant Connect ZBT-1 (formerly SkyConnect) is a powerful Zigbee 3.0 USB adapter that connects your Zigbee devices to Home Assistant.
+The Home Assistant Connect ZBT-1 (formerly SkyConnect) is a Zigbee 3.0 & Thread USB adapter that connects your Zigbee devices to Home Assistant.
 Easy setup, reliable performance, and seamless integration.